Knowledge Distillation for Large Language Models

 • Quality retention vs GPT-4o (LLM-judge): 91%

-Temperature T in KD loss determines "softness" of teacher distribution:
+Temperature T in the KD loss determines the "softness" of the teacher distribution.
+Empirical rule: T=3–5 for most tasks, tuned empirically.

 T Effect